Investigating the effect of electronic correlation on transport properties and phononic states of Vanadium

 \subsection{Phonon dispersion and phonon density of states}

 The phonon dispersion curve obtained using DFT and DFT+DMFT based calculations are shown in Fig. \ref{Fig.BST1}.
-Also, the obtained results are compared with the available experimental data\cite{Bosak, Daniele}.
+Also, the obtained results are compared with the available experimental data\cite{Bosak}.
 The curves from DFT+DMFT calculations are obtained at 300 K. These curves are plotted along the high symmetric directions $\Gamma-H-P-\Gamma-N$ in the first Brillouin zone.
 V is well-known to crystallize in a body-centered cubic crystal structure with one atom in the primitive cell.
 This is reflected in the phonon dispersion curve which exhibits three acoustic branches, here represented as 1 ($1^\prime$), 2 ($2^\prime$) and 3 ($3^\prime$) corresponding to DFT (DFT+DMFT).
+Among the three acoustic modes, two are transverse, (represented by T$_1$ (T$_{1^\prime}$) and T$_2$ (T$_{2^\prime}$)) and one is longitudinal (represented by L (L$^{\prime}$)).
 From the figure, it is seen that the bands at $H$ and $P$ points are triply degenerate at both the levels.
 Nextly, along $\Gamma-H$ directions, the phonon bands 1 ($1^\prime$) and 2 ($2^\prime$) are degenerate while band 3 ($3^\prime$) is non-degenerate at DFT (DFT+DMFT) level.
 Furthermore, along $H-P$ directions, bands 1 and 2 are degenerate while band 3 is non-degenerate at DFT level which is shown in subplot of Fig. \ref{Fig.BST1}.
 But, at DFT+DMFT level, along $H-P$ directions, bands $2^\prime$ and $3^\prime$ are degenerate while band $1^\prime$ is non-degenerate.